Mobile Library Evening Schools Environmental Care Mobile Clinic Educational Sponsorship Menstrual Hygiene

 1. Afforestation Programs

 Throughout the year, we conduct intensive afforestation programs.
-Over 3,000 saplings are grown in the Regenboog nursery, every year and then planted in the holy Arunachala hill, the Kavuthi Hills, and the town's forests.
-The saplings are also distributed to government schools by The Mobile Library Team.
+Over 11,000 saplings are grown at the Regenboog nursery each year and then planted in the holy Arunachala Hill, the Kavuthi Hills, and the town's forests.
+The saplings are also distributed to government schools by the Mobile Library Team.

 During the summer, the animals and birds in the Arunachala foothills face a severe water crisis.
 These animals are either poached or hit by vehicles as they travel through town in search of water.
-Regenboog has created 11 water ponds around the foothills to provide water for the animals throughout the summer.
+Regenboog has created 14 water ponds around the foothills to provide water for the animals throughout the summer.
 Water is procured and then delivered to ponds via water tankers.
-This water supply works begin at the arrival of summer and end with the arrival of monsoon rains.
+These water supply works begin in summer and end with the arrival of monsoon rains.

 3. Forest Firefighting